 What does ‘Enrich’ mean?
 Say, you’ve gathered a bunch of emails.
 They could be interview candidates or sales prospects.
 The emails by themselves might not be enough.
 You’ll also need their first name, job roles, or social media info to personalize your outreach.
 With this Bardeen Playbook, you can use Clearbit’s system to ‘Enrich’ your list of emails, and then save them to a Notion database!

-For the specific steps on how to do this, you can refer to this page.
+For the specific steps on how to do this, you can refer to this guide for how to enrich emails to notion.
 Basically, you’ll need to set up a Notion contacts database, configure the Playbook, and then run it.
 It might require a bit of setting up at the get-go, but it can save you hours of Googling!

 Automation #3: Create tasks on the go